 No other group was forced as an entire race of thousands of ethnicities to relocate, as were African Americans with the additional suppression of their culture and language.
 Few other groups or races. if any other. in American history survived cultural genocide committed against them, as the African American.

 The election of President Obama for two terms proves that racial barriers can be overcome by minorities grounded in his or her history and comfortable with his or her heritage as is President Obama.
 Culturally, he and his family are similar enough to the majority to appeal to its humanity.

-In addition, as a bi-racial man in a European culture, President Obama had to bear his burden of ridicule from both Black people and White people.
+In addition, as a bi-racial man in a European culture, former President Obama had to bear his burden of ridicule from both Black people and White people.
 He had to decide with which group he identified most and hopefully be accepted into that group.
 He struggled with identity issues and found that he identified with African Americans.
 His struggle was real and personal though his heritage was not of slave stock.

 Will the son (or daughter) of a slave ever be president of these United States?
 Will a person who has ancestral stories of sharecropping after the Emancipating Proclamation was put forth by the Great and Honorable President Abraham Lincoln gain such lofty heights?
 Does it matter if that ever happens because a minority won the race?
 The answer to those questions depends on the perspective from which the reader views these words.